ytakefuji/python-novice/README.md

 <pre>
 # assignment: binary classification with SMOTE
-# use SMOTE for imbalanced data in pima.
+# use SMOTE for imbalanced data in pima-indians-diabetes.csv.
 # develope a binary classification with random forest.
 </pre>